lionelcao/CarbonData_Docs/partition.md

 Stored By 'carbondata'
 [tblproperties(...)];
 ```
-PartitionName is OPTIONAL.
+PartitionName is OPTIONAL when user create table.
 If user specified PartitionName then use it else System will auto-increase the partition number from 0 to CARBON_MAX_PARTITIONS(User can set in carbon.properties).
+Finally system will format the create statement and fill the PartitionName.

 range partition: